2025 Bridgemark Banking Congress

 About the Program

 The Bridgemark Banking Congress brings together top financial leaders to explore cutting-edge practices and stay current with the evolving landscape of the banking sector in relation to its most pressing challenges, issues, and trends.
-This year’s focus is on modernizing the customer banking experience through efficient legacy infrastructure, data utilization, and secure digital solutions.
+This year’s focus is on enhancing banking through AI and innovation.

 This invitation-only event is catered for 55-60 C-Suite and senior-level executives in areas such as InfoSec, IT, Cyber Security, Risk, and Digital Innovation; it will serve as a beacon for fostering creativity and collaboration in the dynamic realm of finance and banking.